adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

   </p>
 </div>

-<h3 class="text-center">Consider a couple examples of where an enterprise might benefit from one of these services</h3>
+<h3 class="text-center">How might an enterprise might benefit from one of these services?</h3>

 <div class="row topspace-md">
   <div class="col-md-1">